 - When do you want to peak?

 - Start there and work backwards

 - Make a calendar of relevant contests

 - They require your focus skill

-- E.g., you want NAQP CW, you're weak at moving mults.
-Train during other NAQPs, SQPs, almost anything but SS and WPX
+E.g., you want NAQP CW, you're weak at moving mults.
+Train during other NAQPs, SQPs, any contest that allows mults per band